andreagrandi/andreagrandi-hugo/content/cv/index.md

 ### Professional Experience

-**January 2019 / present - Backend Software Engineer at LaterPay (remote):**
+**January 2019 / present - Backend Software Engineer at Supertab (remote):**
-I’m working as Python/Django backend developer for LaterPay, a company with a fully distributed and remote team.
+I’m working as Python/Django backend developer for Supertab (formerly known as LaterPay), a company with a fully distributed and remote team.
 In my current role I have the opportunity to work on a backend service which uses Django, Django Rest Framework and it’s based on a PostgreSQL database.